tikv/tikv/README.md

 ### Contribute to TiKV

-The design of TiKV is inspired by some great distributed systems from Google, such as BigTable, Spanner, and Percolator, and some of the latest achievements in academia in recent years, such as the Raft consensus algorithm.
+The design and implementation of TiKV is inspired by some great distributed systems from Google, such as BigTable, Spanner, and Percolator, and some of the latest achievements in academia such as the Raft consensus algorithm.
 Built in Rust and powered by Raft, TiKV was originally created to complement [TiDB](https://github.com/pingcap/tidb), a distributed HTAP database compatible with the MySQL protocol.

-If you're interested in contributing to TiKV, or want to build it from source, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you're interested in contributing to TiKV or want to build it from the source, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ### Community Governance